Grant Gillespie’s an actor, novelist, and screenwriter living in the West End of London.

 One of my short stories, The Upper Hand, was published by Simon Schuster in: He Played For His Wife and Other Stories, sidled in beside heavyweights, the Poet Laureate, Carol Ann Duffy, DBC Pierre and Jennifer Tilly, who’s not only the hilarious gangster’s moll/aspiring actress in Bullets Over Broadway but the eponymous bride in the Bride of Chucky AND a professional gambler no less.
 Beat that.
 I can’t.

-I also write for the screen, including the pilot, Harvest – co-written with Kate Ashfield – that’s on the slate at Kate Lewis and Julia Walsh’s production company, Neon Ink and my pilot, The Name of Action, just made the semi-finals for the US, Shore Scripts pilot competition, placing it in the top 4% from 1000 entries.
+I write for the screen, including the pilot, Harvest – co-written with Kate Ashfield – that’s on the slate at Kate Lewis and Julia Walsh’s production company; my pilot, The Name of Action, made the semi-finals for the US, Shore Scripts pilot competition, placing it in the top 4% from 1000 entries; another pilot, Splinter, was a quarter-finalist in the SWN Awards and the screenplay of my novel co-written with Kate Ashfield just came third in the Let’s Make It Screenwriting Contest.